gurumusch/pius_tnt/README.md

 The explosion api to use.

-Use the default tnt explosion api from the TNT mod.
+Use default for the built-in explosions.

-Use the explosions api from ryvnf's explosions mod.
+Use explosions for ryvnf's explosions mod.

 ``` lua
 tnt_revamped.explosion = "default"